 But does that mean your software outsourcing is successful?
 How do you really measure the success of your software outsourcing?
 What metrics should you use, and what should you do if your outsourced software development process doesn’t measure up?
 Or, do you even use metrics?
 Metrics may seem like overkill.
 If your offshore team delivers software on time at a comparatively low rate and the code contains a reasonably small number of bugs which are fixed quickly, isn’t that enough?

 In software development outsourcing - if it’s worth doing it’s worth measuring.
 Establishing metrics is not “busy work” or relevant only for large companies.
-In order to manage software development with quantifiable objectives, a gut feel is not enough.
+In order to manage custom software development with quantifiable objectives, a gut feel is not enough.
 You cannot afford - literally - to be casual about monitoring and measuring performance.
 Here’s why you need metrics:

 Communication is key to the success of every software engagement - but especially critical with software outsourcing.